enricozb/tabs.kak/readme.md

-# buffers.kak
+# tabs.kak

-View open buffers in status line, navigate between them quickly.
+View open buffers in status line, like tabs, and navigate between them quickly.